Advocacy

 Photo Source: Animal Friends Croatia

-Animal Friends Croatia is one of the region’s longest-running organisations working on animal welfare and environmental advocacy.
+Animal Friends Croatia is one of the region’s longest-running organizations working on animal welfare and environmental advocacy.
 Since 2008, it has hosted the ZeGeVege Festival of Sustainable Living in central Zagreb.
-The event now draws around 50,000 visitors each year and features plant-based food, ethical products, and a full programme of public talks and workshops.
+The event now draws around 50,000 visitors each year and features plant-based food, ethical products, and a full program of public talks and workshops.

-Support from the ProVeg Grants programme has helped the organisation scale up the festival and increase its visibility throughout the year.
+Support from the ProVeg Grants program has helped the organization scale up the festival and increase its visibility throughout the year.
 The event now benefits from high-level political backing and broad media coverage.
-Animal Friends Croatia also represents the V-Label trademark in Croatia, guiding consumers towards clearly labelled plant-based products.
+Animal Friends Croatia also represents the V-Label trademark in Croatia, guiding consumers towards clearly labeled plant-based products.

 xiaobuVEGAN: opening up space for new conversations